 Fact: There are a lot of influenza viruses out there.
 And every year, the CDC and the World Health Organization (WHO) perform rigorous testing to determine which strains of influenza pose the highest threats globally.

-So, one of the most important things you should know about the flu vaccine is that it too changes every year, based on this research.
-Which means that even if you had your shot last year, you’ll need one this year as well.
+Based on their findings, the flu vaccine formula is updated to help provide the best protection against the strains scientists believe will be most common that year.
+This means that even if you had your shot last year, you’ll need one this year as well.

 Myth #3: Waiting until winter for a flu shot is safer

 Fact: While peak flu season is between December and February, you can get sick as early as October.
 Some believe that getting vaccinated later will protect them longer, which is simply false.
 This also leaves you exposed for weeks, or months while the virus is floating around.